sprudhvi728/mzML_explorer/README.md

 ---

-## Example Dataset

-A ProteoWizard reference file (`tiny_pwiz.mzML`, ~25 KB) is included in `sample_data/` for immediate testing.
-This file is the official ProteoWizard test dataset containing 4 MS1/MS2 spectra and 2 chromatogram entries, and is widely used to validate mzML parsers.

-Real-world compatibility has been confirmed with:

-- **Waters LC-MS acquisition** (nativeID format `function=N process=N scan=N`) — tested with a 36 MB file containing 1,986 MS1 scans across a 20-minute gradient
-- Files from the **PRIDE** and **MassIVE** public repositories
-- Files converted by ProteoWizard 3.x from Thermo `.raw` format

-To test with your own data, any mzML file that passes `msconvert --check-utf8` validation should parse correctly.

----

 ## Biological Interpretation

 mzML Explorer reports acquisition-level instrument metadata, not identified biological entities.
 The values displayed reflect what the mass spectrometer measured during the experiment: